flatpak/flatpak.github.io/source/faq.html.haml.markdown

   Yes!

   Version 3.22.4 and newer of [GNOME Builder](https://wiki.gnome.org/Apps/Builder) includes support for `flatpak-builder` manifests.
-This ensures your project is built using your selected flatpak runtime and any external dependencies.
-Support for running your application inside flatpak is also supported.
+This ensures your project is built using your selected Flatpak runtime and any external dependencies.
+Support for running your application inside Flatpak is also supported.
 By developing your application within the exact same environment as your users you can squash those “Works for me” bugs before they reach your users!

-  ### Can I host my flatpak app on github?
+  ### Can I host my Flatpak app on GitHub?

-  Flatpak repositories can’t (currently) be put on github in a convenient way.
+  Flatpak repositories can’t (currently) be put on GitHub in a convenient way.
-  As an alternative, you can create a single-file bundle, and put that up on github as a “release”.
+  As an alternative, you can create a single-file bundle, and put that up on GitHub as a “release.”
 Note that bundles have some drawbacks, compared to a repository.
   Another option you have is to get your app on [Flathub](https://flathub.org/) which will allow your users to get updates.